COVID 19: Update on Rural Aid’s Counselling Services:

 Rural Aid Counselling Services are now available to our Registered Farmers exclusively via Phone or Video-Conference, in compliance with further measures of self-isolation and social distancing, recently announced by the Government, to combat the COVID 19

-Join Rural Aid’s counsellors for a cuppa and a chat in our “On the Couch” Wednesday night webinar.
+Join Rural Aid’s counsellors for a chat in our “On the Couch” webinar.

 Rural Aid’s counselling program provides critical support to farmers during times of natural disaster.
 To meet the increasing crisis in the bush, Rural Aid has employed qualified, nationally registered counsellors who visit farmers and rural communities and live within their communities for a minimum of three years at a time.
 This minimum term allows our counsellors to develop long-term relationships with individuals, families, community groups and other non-government organisations, to help build a holistic approach to community support.